 Welcome to #TRVSTLOVES.
-We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish positive social impact.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
 This time we’re taking a look at the opportunities to be found in green technology.

 Increasing temperatures and weather-related disasters are on the increase, yet in this environment, there remain many unique green business opportunities.
-Innovative, game-changing proposals are needed more than ever and savvy organizations in the right position should be throwing everything they have at making the most of the possibilities.
+Innovative, game-changing proposals are needed more than ever, and savvy organizations in the right position should be throwing everything they have at making the most of the possibilities.

-Once linked mainly to manufacturing, the Internet of Things (IOT) is now viewed as an agent of change across a large number of sectors.
+Once linked mainly to manufacturing, the Internet of Things (IoT) is now viewed as an agent of change across a large number of sectors.
 More recently, it has been linked to enabling sustainable practices and will play an important role when it comes to helping organizations reduce energy consumption, streamline processes and enhance waste management.

 Environmental sensors will also be vital as we look to measure progress and make informed decisions about the future.

 Have you heard of a “prosumer”?
-Most of us are one actually because most of us produce and consume.
+Most of us are one, actually, because most of us produce and consume.
 Typically this might relate to a DIY project, or even using a self-service till at the supermarket.

-In environmental terms though, it refers to people producing and consuming their own energy by using local renewable sources, for example, rooftop solar panels.
+In environmental terms, though, it refers to people producing and consuming their own energy by using local renewable sources, for example, rooftop solar panels.
 These environmental prosumers' are enabling green tech to drive forward alternatives to energy consumerism.

 During the 20th century, the world became consumerist, yet this excessive attitude has, over time, led to overconsumption and waste.
 So here’s hoping that the new wave of prosumers really takes off, moving us into a whole new era of how we consume and use energy.